-Can a unit on the 46th floor of a 53-floor building really be a penthouse?
-Seems dubious, no?
-According to New York City Building code, a penthouse is “an enclosed structure on or above the roof of any part of a building, which is designed or used for human occupancy.”
-You’d think most buildings just have one roof – as in the saying “all under one roof” – so most buildings then can only have one penthouse.
+In recent years, the number of buildings offering multiple penthouses on multiple floors has skyrocketed, calling into question these units’ cachet.
+So, you may be wondering, what is a penthouse?
+According to New York City Building code, a penthouse is an enclosed structure designed for human occupancy, placed on or above the roof of a building.
+You’d think most buildings have one roof — so most buildings can only have one penthouse.